bryce-marshall/exception/README.md

      * Returns true if the specified instance is an Exception object, otherwise returns false.
      */
     static isException(value: any): boolean;
-    /**
-     * Returns true if the value is an ApplicationException, otherwise returns false.
-     */
-    static isApplicationException(value: any): boolean;
-    /**
-     * Returns true if the value is an ArgumentException, otherwise returns false.
-     */
-    static isArgumentException(value: any): boolean;
-    /**
-     * Returns true if the value is an ArgumentNullException, otherwise returns false.
-     */
-    static isArgumentNullException(value: any): boolean;
-    /**
-     * Returns true if the value is an isArgumentOutOfRangeException, otherwise returns false.
-     */
-    static isArgumentOutOfRangeException(value: any): boolean;
-    /**
-     * Returns true if the value is an InvalidOperationException, otherwise returns false.
-     */
-    static isInvalidOperationException(value: any): boolean;
-    /**
-     * Returns true if the value is a NotSupportedException, otherwise returns false.
-     */
-    static isNotSupportedException(value: any): boolean;
-    /**
-     * Returns true if the value is an IOException, otherwise returns false.
-     */
-    static isIOException(value: any): boolean;
-    /**
-     * Returns true if the value is a TimeoutException, otherwise returns false.
-     */
-    static isTimeoutException(value: any): boolean;
 }
 /**
  * An error type representing a general purpose application error.